jwodder/scoreGismu/README.md

 be specified with the `-g` switch.
 Any _gismu_ listed in this file or that conflicts with a _gismu_ in this file will be excluded from consideration for the algorithm.

+A file containing a list of potential _gismu_, one per line, may optionally be specified with the `-G` switch.
+Only the _gismu_ listed in this file will be considered by the algorithm.
+If both a `-g` switch and a `-G` switch are given, the `-g` switch is ignored.

 This code was originally taken from [\[1\]][1], where it [was credited to one "Hussell"][2].